 Seawave main page (less speculation; more up to date user-info)

 My stats are 4.5m, 78cm wide and 17kg with a claimed payload of 250kg which sounds plausible.
-Significantly, the Seawave’s pressure is rated at 0.25 bar (3.6psi), midway between the Gumotex IK norm of 0.2 and Grabner’s 0.3 bar.
+Significantly, the Seawave’s pressure is rated at 0.25 bar (3.6psi) all round, midway between the Gumotex IK norm of 0.2 and Grabner’s 0.3 bar.
 Some of Gumotex’s orange series whitewater boats run 0.25 and their IKs were never that shoddy.
-Having said that, the PRV in the floor of the Seawave has the same ordinary rating you’ll find in a Twist or a Palava or probably any other Gumotex IK (more here).
-It’s the side tubes that now rated to take 0.25 bar, not 0.2.
+Having said that, the PRV in the floor of the Seawave has the same ordinary rating you’ll find in a Twist or a Palava or probably any other Gumotex IK (more here) but the adjacent sticker claims 0.25 bar max.
+It’s the side tubes that now take 0.25 bar, not 0.2.
 What they now call Nitrilon is not like the stiff old hypalon-like Nitrilon of my early Gumboats.
 Increasing hull pressure is one way of getting a more rigid and therefore faster IK, but it’s the integrity of the ‘I-beam’ floor that’s the usual limitation.
 The Seawave has a pressure-release valve in the floor but not on the side tubes, and I read these pressures are said to be on the conservative side.
-Gumboats can handle more in the side tubes providing you watch it when out of the water in the heat
+You can’t over-inflate the floor but these Gumboats can handle more in the side tubes providing you watch it when out of the water in the heat.

 Looking at the stills and other pics of what may have been an unbranded prototype at Le Ciotat, the Seawave definitely isn’t just a regular 410C with an optional, €200 velcro deck supported by curved alloy spars (similar to my old Incept K40).
 Velcro’s a trick I’m sure I wasn’t the only one to consider on my old Sunny in an effort to make it drier.